 Jessica holds a Master’s degree in Applied Nutrition and a Bachelor’s degree in Human Nutrition from the University of Guelph, which included a semester in Melbourne, Australia.
 Jessica also completed a diploma in Food and Nutrition Management and is an Allergy Certified Master Trainer through AllerTrain.

 Jessica is dedicated to making the food on campus more delicious, nutritious, sustainable and easier to navigate for those with dietary allergies and restrictions.
 She looks forward to meeting students across campus and helping them build lifelong healthy habits.

 As a hospitality employee, Jessica’s confidential nutrition appointments are limited to students eating on campus.
 However, she is happy to discuss the many food service options available on campus with you.

-To contact another Registered Dietitian in the area who will be able to help with your personal nutrition counselling, please search for one here or reach one by calling Telehealth Ontario at 1-866-797-0000.
+For another Registered Dietitian who will be able to help with your personal nutrition counselling, visit Kingston Public Health for options that will suit your needs.

 Campus Executive Chef, Allergy and Alternative Diets contact

 Colin has been with Queen’s since 1993, and is the Allergy and Alternative Diets contact for students and parents.
 A Red Seal certified chef, Colin worked in several restaurant kitchens before joining the university as a Sous Chef.
 He has held a number of positions within Hospitality Services, and has been the Campus Executive Chef since 2006.